Skip to content Skip to footer

 2. Subscriptions

 Here are some ideas: theatre, memberships to support your local indie cinema, local harvest boxes, meal kits, or other of-the-month products (this would be a good gift if you know that the giftee loves a particular item, or if the of-the-month products are essentials or perishables.
 Think candles, coffee, snacks, etc. Stuff that you know gets used regularly, or that needs to be bought every now and then anyway.)
 Bonus points if you keep it sustainable.
 Locally-made products are a good alternative too—they can cut the carbon footprint of the gift by quite a bit.
-For movement or fitness passes, try Down Dog, ClassPass, or maybe surprise them with a dance package.
+For movement or fitness passes, ClassPass is the way to go or maybe surprise them with a dance package.
 You can even bond over sweat and laughter by attending these classes together.

 Know of a physical or digital magazine they love?
 A climate podcast or sustainable fashion Patreon account they have been longing to support?
 Digital subscriptions make for fabulous presents too.
 If your giftee spends a lot of time on particular sites, niche online spaces, this is perfect.
 Spotify, Twitch, Patreon, Substack, and other similar online platforms, offer digital gift cards and subscriptions that you can purchase for-a-friend.
 Not only does this cut down on waste, but you can be sure that your giftee won’t leave the gift lying around unused and collecting dust.
-For mental care, gift a subscription to a meditation or wellness app (such as Headspace) or introduce them to free alternatives like Smiling Mind, Insight Timer, and Stop, Think & Breathe!
+For mental care, gift a subscription to a meditation or wellness app such as Headspace or BetterHelp.

-Similarly, if your giftee frequently donates to support organisations they care about (migrant workers, sex workers, low-wage earners, for example), you could set up a single or recurring donation as a gift.
+Similarly, if your giftee frequently donates to support organisations they care about, you could set up a single or recurring donation as a gift.
 Not only would this probably the organisation (because recurring donations mean more regular streams of income), but your giftee would also find the gift very meaningful.

 4. Organised “no-gift” gift swaps